-This year, the Speaker of the House was a Democrat whose agenda included a state income tax, increases in state government spending, and continued state subsidizing of the abortion industry.
+For most of my time in the legislature, the speaker has been a member of the Democrat caucus whose agenda included a state income tax, increases in state government spending, and continued state subsidizing of the abortion industry.

 Think of it like electing a president for all 40 members of the House of Representatives.
 Once elected, the Speaker of the House will drive the legislative agenda for the next two years.